annahallx127/HW4Stocks/res/SETUP-README.txt

 Congrats!!

-Stocks our program supports: All the stocks that are supported by the API (add csv) All dates for portfolios should be supported except for holidays that is not New Years or Christmas.
+Stocks our program supports: All the stocks that are supported by the API (listing_status.csv) All dates for portfolios should be supported including holidays that are New Years or Christmas.
+If the holiday is not either of the two, the program will find the nearest market date backwards.
-All dates for stock methods should be supported, except for holidays.
+All dates for stock methods should be supported, if it is not a valid market date, or holiday, it will find the nearest market date backwards.
-If the date entered is a weekend, the date on the friday before should be considered instead.